 Discover the Bank Street alumni that keep us connected as a community.

 BSCAA’s leadership is composed of five officers who are elected by the overall alumni body for a two year term.
 In addition, a group of 20 to 30 Advisory Board members are invited to serve for as long as they remain active participants.

-Margaret Ryan, ’01, Early Childhood and Elementary Education
+Margaret Ryan, GSE ’01, Early Childhood and Elementary Education

 Margaret Ryan has over 20 years of experience in public education with a deep passion and focus for education equity and culturally responsive learning environments.
 In 1997, she moved to New York from Boston as a Teach for America Corps member and remained in the classroom for six years as a middle school and elementary teacher.
-In 2003, she left classroom teaching and co-founded Harlem Link, a pre-K–5th grade public charter school serving more than 400 students from Harlem and the South Bronx.
-For the first six years at Harlem Link, she served as its founding principal, from 2005 to 2011, and is now the school’s Director of Curriculum, Professional Learning & Student Support.
+In 2003, she left classroom teaching and co-founded Harlem Link, a pre-K–5 public charter school serving more than 400 students from Harlem and the South Bronx.
+For the first six years at Harlem Link, she served as its founding principal from 2005 to 2011, and is now the school’s Director of Curriculum, Professional Learning & Student Support.
 Margaret has been a member of BSCAA since 2013 and has served as the Advisory Board’s Secretary since 2015 and Vice President since 2017.